1st Guards Cavalry Corps: Rzhev-Vyazma: Hideous Defeat and the Great Raid

-Third Battle of Kharkiv and Liberation of Ukraine
+Third Battle of Kharkov and Liberation of Ukraine

-At the end of January 1943, The Corps was transferred to the South-Western Front and from February 5 was included in the 6th Army.
-From March 16 it joined the 3rd Tank Army as part of the offensive operation in the Donbas, fighting Italian forces in the Kharkiv direction.
+At the end of January 1943, The Corps was transferred to the South-Western Front and from February 5, was included in the 6th Army.
+From March 16, it joined the 3rd Tank Army as part of the offensive operation in the Donbas, fighting Italian forces in the Kharkov direction.
 The Corps was desperately trying to help the encircled units within the city.
 However, having surrounded and occupied Kharkov, the German troops continued to develop their offensive in the northern direction towards Belgorod.
-The SS Panzer Corps divisions "2nd SS Panzer Division Das Reich" and "Death's Head" 3rd SS Panzer Division Totenkopf came out to the corps positions.
-After heavy fighting by mid-March 1943, the 1st Guards Cavalry Division counted 1006 persons, 8-76mm, 4-45mm guns, 6-82mm, 8-50mm mortars.
+The SS Panzer Corps divisions "2nd SS Panzer Division Das Reich" and "Death's Head" 3rd SS Panzer Division Totenkopf came out to the corps positions, heavy fighting ensued.
+The fighting was so intense that by mid-March, the 1st Guards Cavalry Division counted 1006 persons, 8-76mm, 4-45mm guns, 6-82mm, 8-50mm mortars.
 The 2nd guards cavalry division fared a little better having 1489 soldiers remaining with 6-76mm, 5-45mm guns, 7-82mm, 28-50mm mortars.
 The 7th guards' cavalry division had 941 men with 4-76mm, 4-45mm guns, 1-82mm, 17 -mortars.
 Losses in the battles at Sinelnikovo, Lozovaya and Balakleya amounted to 3474 people, 3394 horses, 18-76 mm, 13-45 m, 14-82 m, 53-50mm mortars.

 In the second half of April–August, the Corps was in the reserve of the Southwestern Front and did not participate in the Battle of Kursk.
-In early September, it was transferred to the Voronezh from October 20, 1943, 1st Ukrainian Front.
-Here they again proved themselves by crossing the river Dnepr and took part in the Kyiv offensive operation.
-A big initiative was formed as the horsemen persuaded the Germans into the industrial city of Zhitomer.
-For the difference in the battles during the liberation of the city of Zhitomir, the 2nd Guards Cavalry Division was awarded the second Order of the Red Banner (November 13, 1943).
-As the situation became critical for the Germans they brought Panzer forces and on November 20 retook the city.
-It would take the Red Army until January 14 to fully retake the city, thus Zhitomer became the only city to get saluted 2 separate times by Moscow through the war.
+In early September, it was transferred to the Voronezh, from October 20, 1943, to the 1st Ukrainian Front.
+Here they again the unit proved itself by crossing the river Dnepr and taking part in the Kyiv offensive operation, which resulted in the liberation of the Ukrainian capital.
+As the battle progressed a big initiative was made possible by the horsemen persuading the Germans into the industrial city of Zhitomer.
+For its role in the battles during the liberation of the city of Zhitomir, the 2nd Guards Cavalry Division was awarded the second Order of the Red Banner (November 13, 1943).
+As the situation became critical for the Germans as they brought Panzer forces and on November 20 they retook the city.
+It would take the Red Army another offense and on January 14 the city was retaken by the Red Army, thus Zhitomer became the only city to get saluted two separate times by Moscow through the war.